Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: EXPERIMENTAL RESULTS - RE-IDENTIFICATION

 \subsection{Implementation Details}

+In \cite{FRIDA}, six state-of-the-art deep-learning PRID methods were evaluated on FRIDA.
+The results show that CTL \cite{CTL} with a ResNet \cite{ResNet} backbone outperforms other methods.
+This is primarily because other methods have been specifically tailored to traditional rectilinear PRID and do not transfer well to cross-frame fisheye PRID.
+In contrast, ResNet is designed for generic image inference tasks which makes it adaptable to different applications.
+Thus, we opted for CTL with a ResNet backbone to extract the deep-learning features.
-We extracted deep-learning features from each bounding box using CTL with a ResNet backbone \cite{CTL}.
-We trained CTL on NVIDIA Tesla V100 GPUs using Adam optimizer with a learning rate of 3.5e-4, weight decay of 5e-4 and momentum of 0.937 over 300 iterations.

-In order to match the bounding box size to the one that CTL accepts, we applied zero padding to maintain the aspect ratio and then resized the image.
+The CTL model has over 27 million parameters.
+We trained it on NVIDIA Tesla V100 GPUs using Adam optimizer with a learning rate of 3.5e-4, weight decay of 5e-4 and momentum of 0.937 over 300 iterations (typical values used for training deep neural networks).
+In order to match the bounding box size to the one CTL accepts, we applied zero padding to keep the aspect ratio and then resized the image.

 When computing color histograms, we used 256 bins and normalized each histogram to sum up to 1.
-When computing location-based features, we used an average person's height of 168cm in the PPD metric and 21 heights ranging from 128cm to 208cm in the CBD metric.
+For location-based features, we used parameters proposed in \cite{josh}: an average person's height of 168cm (in the United States) in the PPD metric and 21 heights ranging from 128cm to 208cm (covering the vast majority of people) in the CBD metric.
+In softmax normalization of features, we used a temperature value of $T=10$ that was determined through a grid search.